-My current research focus is on policies affecting a nation's competitiveness, primarily governance in institutions, education and European Union membership.
-Utilising econometric models for evidence-based policy-making is another focus of my research.
+My current research focus is on policy formulation affecting a nation's competitiveness.
+Evidence-based policy-making is another focus of my research.
 Having worked for over 20 years in tourism policy-making and economic and market research within the national tourism authority, my sectoral specialisation is tourism.
-Other research interests include environmental policy, policy formulation and competitiveness..

 ||Mangion, Marie-Louise.
 2017.
 "Tourism in Malta: Policies and Performance(1958-2015)."
 Mario T. Vassallo and Carmel Tabone O.P., eds.
 Public Life in Malta II - Papers on Governance, Politics and Public Affairs in the EU's Smallest Member State (pp. 175-211).
 Msida: Department of Public Policy, Faculty of Economics, Management and Accountancy, University of Malta.|

 ||Tourism is a major pillar of the Maltese economy.
 Over the years, the Government of Malta has sought to support tourism through its policies.
 This paper presents an analytical narrative of the policies which have influenced the development of tourism in Malta from 1958 to 2015.
 It explains the markets that were targeted throughout the years, the resulting tourism demand for Malta and how the supply side acted or reacted to policy changes and market forces.
 The paper particularly focuses on the policies that were aimed at the destination’s major source market, outlining how tourism from the UK to Malta developed as a consequence.